RikoLi/isee-ai-prj1/solution.md

 ### Performance
 In this section, let us evaluate the performance of aforementioned 4 heuristic functions.

-...pics...
+When the initial state is fixed, Metric 2~4 usually work better than Metric 1, finding the shortest way to the goal state.
+Metric 1 can also find a way out but takes more steps.

+For both testing samples of size of 3 and 4, if we set the initial move steps lower than 60, in most cases, all of the designs can find a solution in a reasonable time.
+If we set move steps much higher, however, such as 90 or 100, they work terriblely, meaning that they can hardly find a solution.
+In several cases, Metric 4 find a way out after a 90-step initial movement, which supports that this heuristic function does work but not works as effectively as before due to the increasing complexity of state space.

 #### Which one to choose?
 I did lots of experiments, testing the performance of those functions.
 However, it is quite hard for me to make a dicision, because the performance varies from time to time, possibly resulting from undetermined complexity of state space trees that are randomly generated in each test.

-To choose a suitable function, I assume some naive analysis.
+To choose a suitable function, I assume some naive premise.
 The Euclidean distance is calculated in a high dimensional space, which actually wastes lots of resources on float arithmetic operations.
 Comparing Metric 2&3, I believe that these two metrics are not convincing enough due to the exploitation of only one box on the playboard, though these two functions are less time-consuming than the Euclidean.
 Metric 4, which I consider as the best metric in this project, combines the less calculation with the use of information from all boxes.
 So, I prefer **Metric 4** to be the final heuristic function.

 **Attention:** The code file contains all of the functions I designed.
 You can choose whichever you like to solve the problem.
 Just change the parameter `heuristics`.
 Here is a list of functions:

 Name | Metric
 ---|---
-'euclidean' | Euclidean distance
+'euclidean' | 1.
+Euclidean distance
-'blank_pos' | Position of the blank box
+'blank_pos' | 2.
+Position of the blank box
-'chebyshev' | Chebyshev distance
+'chebyshev' | 3.
+Chebyshev distance
-'tiles_pos' (default) | Sum of distance of misplaced boxes
+'tiles_pos' (default) | 4.
+Sum of distance of misplaced boxes

 ---